How to crochet puff stitch

-Give your crochet some extra texture with some pretty puff stitches!
+Give your crochet some extra texture with some pretty crochet puff stitch!

 Make more puff stitches in the same way to the end of the row (make 7 puff stitches), then work a plain treble stitch into the top of the turning chain on the row below